joseph-flinn/site/frontend/posts/engineering-portfolio-management-part5.md

 ---

-In this final post of the series, we are going to expand on the idea that Engineering Portfolio Management is not a debate between Agile vs a gated idea-to-launch systems.
+In this final post of the series, we are going to expand on the idea that Engineering Portfolio Management is not a debate between Agile and gated idea-to-launch systems.
 A robust system that integrates both Agile and a gated system is needed, especially in the software industry.

 ## Agile _vs_ Plan-driven (Gated system)